AndrasKovacs/qiit-generalizations/README.md

 ## Possible content which is not done, and won't likely be in any next paper

-- Showing that every algebraic flCwF morphism (i.e. a morphism given as the interpreation of a substitution of signatures) has a left adjoint.
+- Showing that every algebraic flCwF morphism (i.e. a morphism given as the interpretation of a substitution of signatures) has a left adjoint.
 - Parts of Birkhoff HSP theorem for QIITs.
 The easy direction (lifting of monos/epis to appropriate displayed morphisms, for certain restricted types) seems clearly more feasible.
 - Extending semantics with more constructions, e.g. coproducts, coequalizers, to get finite colimits on the top of finite limits.
 Then, we can try to show that categories of algebras are [regular](https://ncatlab.org/nlab/show/regular+category).
 - Generalizing semantics to functorial semantics